zerocool-11/zerocool-11/README.md

    * Linux O.S.
    * Penetration Testing

-## Positive thinking will let you do everything better than negative thinking will
+### Positive thinking will let you do everything better than negative thinking will
-## i code to automate my life
+### I code to automate my life